atlas by clearpeople

 At a basic level, KM involves gathering relevant data from internal and external sources, although the most efficient KM systems are built with content and relevant data aggregated from company employees.

 An important point is that knowledge management is an ongoing effort to make all company-relevant documents and data readily available when needed, not a once-off initiative.
-Think of a KM system as your organisation's own Wikipedia; it should come equipped with a search function, logically organised content and a user-friendly interface that makes it simple to use.
+Think of a KM system as your organization's own Wikipedia; it should come equipped with a search function, logically organized content and a user-friendly interface that makes it simple to use.
 Its usefulness depends on it being updated regularly, so implementing a company-wide KM strategy and ensuring this is understood and actioned within departments and teams is essential.

 What is the purpose of knowledge management?

-The main purpose of knowledge management is to improve productivity across an organisation, while also reducing costs and enhancing efficiency.
+The main purpose of knowledge management is to improve productivity across an organization, while also reducing costs and enhancing efficiency.
 This is achieved by leveraging the company’s existing knowledge and expertise so that employees spend less time researching or combing through files and are instead able to quickly find relevant information.

 Benefits of knowledge management